bitcoin-s/bitcoin-s/docs/getting-setup.md

 `bitcoin-s.node.peers = ["neutrino.testnet3.suredbits.com:18333"]`

 If you would like to use your own node you can either use the bitcoind backend option or connect to your own compatible node.
-There is no released version of bitcoind that is neutrino compatible, so you will either have to compile the latest `master` yourself, or use the experimental version provided by running `sbt downloadBitcoind`.

-After building your bitcoin-s server, properly configuring it to be in `neutrino` mode you can start your server with:
+After building your bitcoin-s server and properly configuring it to be in `neutrino` mode you can start your server with:

 ```bashrc
 ./app/server/target/universal/stage/bin/bitcoin-s-server